The Top 10 Accelerated JD Programs (2026)

 - Radford University

-- Be majoring in something that you can complete in three years
+- Enrollment in an undergraduate major that can be completed in three years

-- LSAT taken by November of your junior year and a score achieved that equals or exceeds that of the median LSAT of the previous year’s entering class
+- LSAT: Must be taken by November of junior year; score must meet or exceed the median LSAT of the prior entering JD class

 - Interview